00labs/huma-monorepo/0_doc/v2/faqs/investor.md

 Arf's Senior Tranche:
 - Offers lower, fixed yields.
-- When a loss occurs, impacted only if losses exceed both the first-loss cover and the Junior tranche.
+- When a loss occurs, impacted only if losses exceed both the first loss cover and the Junior tranche.
 - The Junior tranche must always be at least 10% of the pool, enforced by smart contracts.

 Arf's Junior Tranche:
 - Carries higher risk but offers a higher, floating yield.
-- When a loss occurs, first-loss cover absorbs initial losses; beyond this, the Junior tranche bears the losses.
+- When a loss occurs, first loss cover absorbs initial losses; beyond this, the Junior tranche bears the losses.

 **Yield calculation**: The Junior tranche yield is floating, which means it depends on the Senior-to-Junior ratio in the pool.
 For example, if Arf borrows from the pool at 12%, and the Senior tranche yield is fixed at 11%:
 - With a 90% Senior / 10% Junior ratio, Junior yield is 21% (12% + (12% - 11%) * (90% / 10%)).